Installing Vinyl Siding Over Wood Shingles

 It’s best to address the problem head-on first or by replacing the older layer with a new set of materials.
 However, if we’re talking about placing vinyl sidings over wooden sidings, then it is possible since vinyl is resistant to the effects of rotting and water damage.
 Homeowners have to also adjust their windows and doors as re-siding can make your doors and windows appear a bit ‘off’.

-If you’re still on the fence on whether you should place vinyl sidings over your wooden shingles, then it’s best to have a siding and roofing contractor to inspect your siding Cherokee and the supporting structures of your home first before making any final decisions.
+If you’re still on the fence on whether you should place vinyl sidings over your wooden shingles, then it’s best to have a siding and roofing contractor to inspect your siding and the supporting structures of your home first before making any final decisions.
 Moreover, it’s also good to weigh-in on the advantages and disadvantages of both the materials.